Skip to main content

 3. Define the Release date and add the Release notes.

-This will trigger the pipeline to publish the SDK to the relevant package manager.
+3. Click Create release.
+This will trigger the pipeline to publish your SDK.

 Release notes

-🎉🎉🎉 Congratulations!
-You have successfully generated and published your SDK! 🎉🎉🎉
+🎉🎉🎉 Congratulations, you've generated and published your SDK! 🎉🎉🎉

 Your setup is now fully automated to generate and publish SDKs with liblab and GitLab CI/CD, ensuring your latest API updates are quickly available to your users.